Celeste-Nicholas/Celeste_Nicholas/Publications & Presentations.md

 ## REFEREED CONFERENCE PRESENTATIONS

-**Nicholas, C.,** McClain, J., Park Rogers, M., & Danish, J. (submitted). *Elementary teachers' elicitation of students’ funds of knowledge to support science learning with representations.* Poster submitted to the International Conference on the Learning Sciences.
+**Nicholas, C.,** McClain, J., Park Rogers, M., & Danish, J. (submitted). *Elementary teachers' elicitation of students’ funds of knowledge to support science learning with representations.* Poster submitted to the International Conference on the Learning Sciences (ICLS).
 Nashville, TN.

 **Nicholas, C.,** Park Rogers, M.,  Danish, J., Hmelo-Silver, C., Zhong, Q., Stiso, C., Phillips, A., McClain, J., Gerber, A., (2020). *Rural elementary teachers’ perceptions about incorporating representations into their science teaching.* Paper presented at the National Association for Research in Science Teaching (NARST) International Conference.
 Portland, OR.